 Yevgeni Belosheikin, Svyatoslav Khalizov, Sergey Pushkov, Sergey Shendelev, Maxim Shushinsky, Dmitriy Kalinin, Viktor Tikhonov, Maxim Chudinov, Vadim Shipachyov, Anton Belov.

 To add to this, a large amount of SKA players have won the World Junior Championship with Russia, and back in 1959, the SKA youth team won the USSR Championship.
 SKA at the moment has two adjoining clubs which compete in the VHL and MHL.
-VMF Karelia, the official SKA farm club competes in the VHL, whereas SKA-1946, our youth team, takes part in the MHL.
+SKA-Karelia, the official SKA farm club competes in the VHL, whereas SKA-1946, our youth team, takes part in the MHL.